callahat/cache_example/README.md

 There may or may not be dependencies that your environment may or may not have, and I don't intend on fixing any of that.
 This is here more of as a "here is what Cache looks like" than as a fully working thing (however feel free to try and use it at your own risk in a dev environment, but you should probably not use this in prod.)

+* Note: There was another file for the XPICARD routine, but that was lost.
+All it did was create an ascii representation of Picard Facepalming.